3 Barriers to Interoperability, and 3 Reasons it Matters

-In the early days of meaningful use, it was the wild west in the healthcare space with EHRs.
+In the early days of meaningful use, it was the wild west in the healthcare space with EHRs, which set the stage for modern-day challenges with interoperability.
 There were minimum standards, but no standardization.
 Systems had a different way of identifying patients, storing data, building care plans, and everything in between.
 Now, companies are often using multiple systems for different information they’re gathering or tracking, and trying to connect the dots on every system can seem overwhelming.

 2. Resistance from EHRs

 While having a large number of disparate systems can seem overwhelming, it’s not always the main point of resistance when it comes to integration.
 Even if the integration has no technical barriers, there is often a political one.
 Some EHR vendors are often cold to the idea of interfacing with external systems, for fear that they may become less valuable to the organization.
 EHRs, don’t fear.
 We all know that you’re over 40 and you’re still fabulous.
 EHRs will continue to be the system of record for clinical data and workflows, you’re not going anywhere.

 3. Cost of Traditional Integration

 The third reason the gap in interoperability still exists is similar to the reason it took EHRs such a long time to get adopted: price.
 Traditional integration models are accessible to only the largest healthcare organizations.
 But with new pricing models and integration strategies, integration is easier and more affordable than ever.

 Now that we have a better idea of why the gap in interoperability still exists, let’s discuss why we so badly need to solve this problem.
 It all comes back to patient care.
 While every healthcare facility and provider have varying goals, the vision always leads to the patient experience and outcome.
 It may be obvious why interoperability affects patient care, but we provided our top three here for you.

 John Hopkins researchers found that over a quarter of a million deaths per year are due to medical error.